What Causes Male Pattern Hair Loss?

-What to Expect
+What to Expect when Taking Finasteride

-Efficacy of Propecia (Finasteride)
+Efficacy of Finasteride

-Most reported cases of sexual dysfunction occurred soon after starting the medication as the body is getting used to the new medication.
+Most reported cases of sexual dysfunction occurred soon after starting the medication, as the body is getting used to the new drug.
 However, there have been reports of sexual dysfunction that have occurred at later points in time.
 The sexual side effects were reversed in those who discontinued therapy, and in 58% of those who continued treatment.
 After the medication was stopped, side effects generally disappeared within a few weeks.
 There have been anecdotal reports where side effects have persisted after discontinuation of therapy.

 When Finasteride is discontinued, only the hair that had been gained or preserved by the medication is lost.
 In effect, the patient returns to the level of balding where he would have been had he never used the drug in the first place.
-No drug interactions of clinical importance have been identified.

 Propecia and Hair Transplantation